hall-lab/svtools/habel_svtools_example.md

 ##Use svtools to "process" data FIXME
 1. Use vawk to remove 'REF' variants from SpeedSeq SV vcf
-2. Build and execute a shell command to concatenate and sort variants using lsort
+2. Use svtools lsort to combine and sort variants from multiple samples
-3. Use svtools lmerge to 'FIXME' the sorted vcf
+3. Use svtools lmerge to merge variants deemed to be identical in the sorted vcf
 4. Remove EBV (Epstein-Barr Virus) variants
 5. Use svtools genotype to force genotypes for variant positions discovered in other samples.
 6. Copy Number annotation - ROOT libraries path